ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 There are two classes of RO-Crate detailed below:

 **Attached RO-Crate**
-: A crate that has a well-defined _RO-Crate Root directory_ and can carry an **explicit payload** of local [data entities](data-entities.md) as regular files (combined with [Web-based Data Entities](data-entities.html#web-based-data-entities) where needed).
-This type of RO-Crate can be suitable for long-term preservation, transfer and publishing, as the _RO-Crate Metadata File_ is stored alongside the crate's payload.
+: A crate that is present in a file-system context which has an_RO-Crate Root directory_ and can carry an **explicit payload** of local [data entities](data-entities.md) as regular files (combined with [Web-based Data Entities](data-entities.html#web-based-data-entities) where needed).
+This type of RO-Crate can be suitable for packaging a data payload for long-term preservation, transfer and publishing, as the _RO-Crate Metadata Document_ is stored in an _RO-Crate Metadata File_ alongside the crate's payload.
 See further definition of [attached RO-Crate](#attached-ro-crate) below.

 **Detached RO-Crate**
 : A crate without a defined payload directory.
 In this kind of crate, all data references are absolute.
 This approach may be suitable for use with dynamic web service APIs and repositories that can't preserve file paths.
-As the data of these crates can only be [Web-based Data Entities](data-entities.html#web-based-data-entities), the **payload is implicit** and must be preserved/transferred/archived independent of the _RO-Crate Metadata File_.
+As the data of these crates can only be [Web-based Data Entities](data-entities.html#web-based-data-entities), the **payload is implicit** and must be preserved/transferred/archived independent of the _RO-Crate Metadata Document_.
 See further definition of [detached RO-Crate](#detached-ro-crate) below.

 In both types of crates the metadata is completed with [contextual entities](contextual-entities.md) that further describe the relationships and context of the data to form a _Research Object_.

 ## Attached RO-Crate

-A **Attached RO-Crate** is used to contain and describe a _payload_ of files and directories, among with their contextual information.
+An **Attached RO-Crate** is used to contain and describe a _payload_ of files and directories, among with their contextual information.

-A _Attached RO-Crate_ can be stored and published in multiple ways depending on its use:
+An _Attached RO-Crate_ can be stored and published in multiple ways depending on its use:
 * On a typical hierarchical _file system_ (e.g. `/files/shared/crates/my-crate-01/`)
 * Exposed as a _Web resource_ within a folder structure (e.g. <https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/>)
 * [_Packaged_](appendix/implementation-notes.md#combining-with-other-packaging-schemes) within a ZIP file, BagIt archive or OCFL structure